chrishart0/gsd-aws-cdk-serverless-example/README.md

 * Run `make deploy`

 Note: Each time you run `make deploy` the frontend will be rebuilt and redeployed.
 If you know no changes to the frontend were made then run `make deploy-no-build`

+## Monitoring

+### `make monitor-lambda-logs`
+This command will parse through the template created by `make synth` and monitor, in near real time, the logs of the backendFunction.
+This currently only works for functions deployed with `make deploy`.
+To monitor other functions reference the docs [here](https://github.com/awsdocs/aws-sam-developer-guide/blob/master/doc_source/serverless-sam-cli-logging.md) and use `make cli` to execute other commands.

+*Insert monitoring gif*

+## Detailed description of how local testing works
+*ToDo*

 # Goals
 It's hard to maintain and locally test serverless envs.